One-sentence definition

 Griffin is a family of language models specialised for supply-chain security reasoning.
 The smallest variant (Griffin Lite, 8B parameters) runs on-device or at the edge; the largest (Griffin Zero, 671B parameter mixture-of-experts) runs only in sovereign customer environments and is used for the most context-heavy analyses with a 256K-token context window.
 Triage routing decides which variant handles each finding: low-confidence triage scores (0.0–0.4) go to Lite, escalating up to Zero for high-confidence work where a full call-graph plus retrieval-augmented context is needed.
 The output of every Griffin run is a structured trace — hypothesis, cited path, disproof, patch — signed and stored as audit evidence.

 Reachability analysis walks the call graph of a customer's application to determine whether a vulnerable function in a dependency is actually invoked at runtime — not just present in node_modules or the lockfile.
-Most tools walk 40–60 levels deep before performance or precision degrades.
-Safeguard's reachability engine walks 100 levels, which catches transitive vulnerabilities that traditional SCA misses (a critical vulnerability 87 hops deep in a dependency tree is invisible to a 60-level scanner but real to a 100-level one).
-The practical effect is that 80% of findings are filtered as not-reachable, leaving security teams to act on the 20% that actually expose the application.
+Safeguard's reachability engine performs deep transitive dependency analysis, which catches transitive vulnerabilities that traditional SCA misses (a critical vulnerability deep in a dependency tree is invisible to shallow scanners but real to a deep one).
+The practical effect is that findings are filtered as not-reachable, leaving security teams to act on the ones that actually expose the application.

 The defense-in-depth model